timescale/pgai/docs/python-integration.md

 ## Querying Embeddings

-The `embedding_relationship` provides several ways to work with embeddings:
+The `vectorizer_relationship` provides several ways to work with embeddings:

 ### 1. Direct Access to Embeddings

-If you access the class proeprty of your model the `embedding_relationship` provide a SQLAlchemy model that you can query directly:
+If you access the class proeprty of your model the `vectorizer_relationship` provide a SQLAlchemy model that you can query directly:

 ```python
 # Get all embeddings